ongyuann/nothing/README.md

 **Have fun**

-no biatches were mentioned in this readme. only @5sh073s.
+no biatches were harmed in the making of this readme. only @5sh073s.